kadojs/kado/doc/guides/MakeSimpleWebsite.md

 app.start().then(() => { return app.listen() })
 ```

-There are a few portions of this code that require explanation lets start with
+There are a few portions of this code that require explanation let us start with
 what was added from the [Hello World](./HelloWorld) guide.

 We added the `StaticServer` instance to handle requests for static files.